-The Information, Ticketing and Registration office in the Community Activities Center in Bldg.
-405 on the Fort Myer portion of JBM-HH, is the place to go for travel information on sites around the National Capital Region or around the world.
-Get deals on tickets for sports games, local movies, theme parks and other events, games and trips and take various classes - learn to dance for instance - at the ITR.
+The Leisure Travel Services office is located in the Community Activities Center in Bldg.
+405 on the Fort Myer portion of JBM-HH and is the place to go for travel information on sites around the National Capital Region or around the world.
+Get deals on tickets for sports games, local movies, theme parks and other events, games and trips and take various classes like the "Never Too Late Senior Fitness Class."

-The ITR is open Tuesday-Friday from 11 a.m. to 6 p.m. and Saturday and Sunday from noon to 6 p.m., closed Mondays and federal holidays.
-For more information, call 703-696-3470 and visit www.jbmhhmwr.com.
+The LTS is open Wednesday-Thursday from 4-8 p.m., Friday 1-8 p.m. and Saturday 10-5 p.m.
+Closed on Sundays, Mondays, Tuesdays and federal holidays.
+For more information, call 703-696-3471/3469 and visit https://jbmhh.armymwr.com/.